raspberrypilearning/lego-plotter/en/step_6.md

 --- task ---

-Feed a piece of paper from the back of the plotter so that one short edge is just beyond the pen.
+Feed a piece of paper from the back of the plotter so that the front short edge is just beyond the pen.

 --- /task ---